Game-Dev2233/CNC/Readme.md

    ```
 ## Usage

-1. Connect the Raspberry Pi, Arduino, 65C02, and CNC hardware according to your setup.
+1. Connect the Raspberry Pi (Or computer), Arduino, 65C02 (Optional), and CNC hardware.

 2. Run the main Python script on your Raspberry Pi: